Terence Crawford: Crawford vs. Jean

-Top Rank announced on August 20 that Crawford would make his first defence at the CenturyLink Center in Nebraska, Omaha, on October 24 against Montreal based 33 year old contender Dierry Jean.
-Jean's only loss previous loss as professional had come in 2014 against light welterweight titlist Lamont Peterson, in Peterson's hometown of Washington, D.C. after which Jean dropped down to lightweight where he won four fights in a row.
-Crawford knocked Jean out in the tenth round in front of an audience of 11,020.
+Top Rank announced on August 20 that Crawford would make his first defence at the CenturyLink Center in Omaha, Nebraska, on October 24 against Montreal based 33 year old contender Dierry Jean.
+Jean's only previous loss as a professional had come in 2014 against light welterweight titlist Lamont Peterson, in Peterson's hometown of Washington, D.C., after which Jean dropped down to lightweight where he won four fights in a row.

+The first round was a typically cagey, measured start by Crawford up until the final seconds, when he switched to a southpaw stance and stuck Jean with a hard left and a right hook that sent him to the canvas.
+Dominating the middle rounds, Crawford pounced on Jean whenever he saw his guard drop even a little.
+He landed a couple of powerful hooks on Jean at the end of the ninth, sending him to the canvas for a second knockdown.
+Wobbly getting to his feet, it was clear he had nothing left in the 10th, forcing referee Tony Weeks to step in and stop the bout in front of an audience of 11,020.
 Crawford landed 169 total punches out of 533 thrown, and 40% of his power shots.
 Over the last three rounds, Crawford out-landed Jean 59 to 9.

 After the fight, Crawford stated that he was ready for former eight-division world champion Manny Pacquiao, "I'm ready.
 Bob, make it happen.
 I'm ready.
 I'm gonna let my handlers, Cameron Dunkin and Brian McIntyre, talk to Bob Arum and Team Pacquiao, and let's see if we can make it happen."
 Crawford was ahead on all three judges' scorecards at the time of stoppage (89–80, 90–79 twice).
 The fight was broadcast on HBO, drawing an average of 1.071 million viewers and peaked at 1.2 million.